stanstrup/minimal-mistakes/_posts/2015-11-22-annotate_with_PredRet.md

 <br>
 Lets take a look at another feature.
-This time we have experimental RTs that say the feature is either 1,7-dimethylxanthine OR theobromine but a prediction from the PredRet database also suggest that the feature could be dimethylxanthine as well.
+This time we have experimental RTs that say the feature is either 1,7-dimethylxanthine OR theobromine but a prediction from the PredRet database also suggest that the feature could be theophylline as well.

 {% highlight r %}